Direction finding: Two-channel DF

+where P_{1}(dB) and P_{2}(dB) are the outputs of two adjacent channels.
+The thumbnail shows a typical plot.

 To give 360° coverage, antennas of a circular array are chosen, in pairs, according to the signal levels received at each antenna.
 If there are N antennas in the array, at angular spacing (squint angle) Φ, then Φ = 2π/N radians (= 360/N degrees).